hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Defining Outputs

 Let's define an output to show us the static IP address that we created.
-Create a file called `outputs.tf` with the following contents:
+Edit the file called `outputs.tf` with the following contents:

 ```hcl
 output "ip" {